LukeNK/Star/README.md

 # Star
-A lightweight ~~cross-platform~~ file manager focus on simple design but feature-rich.
+A ~~cross-platform~~ file manager focus on simple design but feature-rich.
 Currently in active development.
 Version `1.x` means release still in development.

 ## Usage
 Right now, it can only display files, folders and allow you to open files with default app.
 Delete, move, copy feature for folder will be add soon.

 ### How to use
 Primary click to open file/folder, secondary click to highlight (select) file.
 Noted that left hand also supported (because I am left handed ^^).

+## Plugin
+*For developers: you can refer to `plugin/README.md`* \
+Plugin are currently in development, which in future will have documentation and support external plugins.
+Currently we have an intergrated text editor and are planning to make a multimedia player (check `TODO` for updates on the process).

 ## Screenshots
 ### Version `1.2.0` teaser image